YKatser/DS-links/README.md

 <a name="lists-of-tools"></a>
 ## Lists of Tools
+- [Awesome Ensemble Learning](https://github.com/yzhao062/awesome-ensemble-learning) - to promote the learning of ensembling, we create this repository with: Books & Academic Papers, Online Courses and Videos, Open-source and Commercial Libraries/Toolboxes and Datasets, Key Conferences & Journals

 - [awesome-TS-anomaly-detection](https://github.com/rob-med/awesome-TS-anomaly-detection) - List of tools & datasets for anomaly detection on time-series data

 - [(A LOT OF LINKS but not very useful) Machine Learning and Data Science Applications in Industry](https://github.com/ashishpatel26/Real-time-ML-Project#manufacturing)